Quaternions.com

 Doug Sweetser, who used to own this domain, has conducted extensive work on quaternions in physics, dedicating a good part of his life.
 I am doing my best to preserve his results.
 If you are missing some of his work, please let me know by email, and I will post here timely.

-While you can find various motivational problems throughout Doug's work, I'd like for you to take a moment and, in exchange for me paying for this website and archiving the information, ponder on the following really fringe thoughts.
+While you can find various motivational problems throughout Doug's work, I'd like for you to take a moment and, in exchange for me paying for this website and archiving the information, consider the following open questions.

 Please share your theoretical or experimental results by email, and I will post here timely.